RenneLab/CnR-flow/docs/source/task_setup.rst

            :literal:

+    .. note:: Note, for convenience, if the same file is found both as a treatment and control, the copy passed to treatment will be ignored (facilitates easy pattern matching).

+    .. warning:: Input files must be paired-end, and in fastq[.gz] format.
+       Nextflow requires the use of this (strange-looking) ``R{1,2}`` naming construct, (matches either R1 or R2) which ensures that files are fed into the pipeline as pairs.

     Multiple Sample Group:
         | A multi-group layout, with groups of samples provided
           where each group has a control sample.